GAP (computer algebra system)

 GAP (groups, algorithms and programming) is an open-source computer algebra system for computational discrete algebra with particular emphasis on computational group theory.

 History

 GAP was developed at Lehrstuhl D für Mathematik (LDFM), Rheinisch-Westfälische Technische Hochschule Aachen, Germany from 1986 to 1997.
 After the retirement of Joachim Neubüser from the chair of LDFM, the development and maintenance of GAP was coordinated by the School of Mathematical and Computational Sciences at the University of St Andrews, Scotland.
-In the summer of 2005 coordination was transferred to an equal partnership of four 'GAP Centres', located at the University of St Andrews, RWTH Aachen, Technische Universität Braunschweig, and Colorado State University at Fort Collins; in April 2020, a fifth GAP Centre located at the TU Kaiserslautern was added.
+In the summer of 2005 coordination was transferred to an equal partnership of four 'GAP Centres', located at the University of St Andrews, RWTH Aachen, Technische Universität Braunschweig, and Colorado State University at Fort Collins; in April 2020, a fifth GAP Centre located at the RPTU University Kaiserslautern-Landau was added.

 Features

 GAP contains a procedural programming language and a large collection of functions to create and manipulate various mathematical objects.
 It supports integers and rational numbers of arbitrary size, memory permitting.
 Finite groups can be defined as groups of permutations and it is also possible to define finitely presented groups by specifying generators and relations.
 Several databases of important finite groups are included.
 GAP also allows to work with matrices and with finite fields (which are represented using Conway polynomials).
 Rings, modules and Lie algebras are also supported.